-Outcome-based measurables include: body condition, incidence of diseases, infections, metabolic disorders and and metabolic disorders, injury rate and severity, mortality morbidity, culling rate, and mortality and morbidity rates and performance.
+Outcome-based measurables-include: body condition, incidence of diseases, infections, infestations and metabolic disorders, injury rate and severity, mortality, culling and morbidity rates, and performance.

 Biosecurity plans

 Biosecurity plans should be designed, implemented, and reviewed regularly, commensurate with the best possible layer pullet and laying hen health status.
 The biosecurity plan should be sufficiently robust to be effective in addressing the current disease risks that are specific to each epidemiological group of layer pullets and laying hens and in accordance with relevant recommendations in the Terrestrial Code.